GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

   - blog
   - performance
   - web-vitals
+  - case-study
+  - lighthouse
+  - chrome-ux-report
+  - javascript
 ---

 Mercado Libre is the largest e-commerce and payments ecosystem in Latin America.
 It is present in 18 countries and is a market leader in Brazil, Mexico, and Argentina (based on unique visitors and pageviews).

-Web performance has been a focus for the company for a long time.
-They recently formed a team to monitor performance and apply optimizations across different parts of the site.
+Web performance has been a focus for the company for a long time, but they recently formed a team to monitor performance and apply optimizations across different parts of the site.

-This article summarizes the work done by [Guille Paz](https://twitter.com/pazguille), [Pablo Carminatti](https://www.linkedin.com/in/pcarminatti/), and [Oleh Burkhay](https://twitter.com/oburkhay) from Mercado Libre's frontend architecture team to optimize one of the Core Web Vitals: [First Input Delay (FID)](https://web.dev/fid/) and it's lab proxy, [Total Blocking Time (TBT)](https://web.dev/tbt/).
+This article summarizes the work done by [Guille Paz](https://twitter.com/pazguille), [Pablo Carminatti](https://www.linkedin.com/in/pcarminatti/), and [Oleh Burkhay](https://twitter.com/oburkhay) from Mercado Libre's frontend architecture team to optimize one of the Core Web Vitals: [First Input Delay (FID)](https://web.dev/fid/) and its lab proxy, [Total Blocking Time (TBT)](https://web.dev/tbt/).

 ## Long tasks, First Input Delay, and Total Blocking Time